-Luba is a veteran biotech, pharmaceutical, tech, and life sciences investor and company builder.
+Luba Greenwood is a veteran biotech, pharmaceutical, tech, and life sciences executive, investor, and company builder.
 Luba serves as the Managing Partner of the Dana Farber Cancer Institute Venture Fund, Binney Street Capital (BSC), which she has built and launched.
-She is also the CEO of one of BSC’s portfolio companies Kojin Therapeutics, which is discovering and developing novel therapeutics in oncology, fibrosis, and immune modulation.
-She is a professor at Harvard University in the School of Engineering and Applied Sciences.
+She is also the Chief Executive Officer of one of BSC’s portfolio companies Kojin Therapeutics, which is discovering and developing novel therapeutics in oncology, neuro, and immune modulation.
+She is also a professor at Harvard University in the School of Engineering and Applied Sciences.

-Luba has previously served in leadership roles at Google Life Sciences (Verily) and as Vice President of Global Business Development and Mergers & Acquisitions at Roche, where she also established and led the East Coast Innovation Hub.
+Ms. Greenwood has previously served in leadership roles at Google Life Sciences (Verily) and as Vice President of Global Business Development and Mergers & Acquisitions at Roche, where she also established and led the East Coast Innovation Hub.
 Luba has led $5B+ in deals and investments across multiple therapeutic areas and life sciences and tech sectors globally.
-She has also co-founded biotech and digital health companies in the immunotherapy, AI/ML, women’s health, and microbiome space, including Luca Biologics.
+She has also co-founded and advised biotech, diagnostics, and digital health companies in the immunotherapy, oncology, AI/ML, women’s health, and microbiome space, including Luca Biologics.

 Luba is also a former litigator and regulatory, policy, and IP expert, having started her career at Wilmer Cutler Pickering Hale and Dorr.
 She is a recipient of several awards and honors for her work in the community, including the Science Club for Girls Catalyst Award for her commitment to advocating for women in science and technology.